NethermindEth/nethermind/.github/pull_request_template.md

 - [ ] Yes
 - [ ] No

-_Link to documentation or issue about change added with "docs" label_
+_Link to documentation or issue about change which needs to be added with "docs" label (example: https://github.com/NethermindEth/nethermind/issues/5856)_

 #### Requires better explanation in Release Notes?